seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2021-06-19-On Pharmeceutical and Medical Malfeanse.md

 ---
 ### Introduction

 **Is curing disease a sustainable business model?** This very memorable question was posed by Goldman Sachs in a report done on April 10 of 2018 [1].
 The details of the report aren't as important as the general spirit that inspired the question, that sentiment being one of greed and irresponsibility.
 In this essay I will explore the manifestation of this spirit in the pharmaceutical and medical industry of the West.
 Specifically I will go over Primodos, Thalidomide, Tobacco, Sugar and Insulin, Oxycontin, and Atrizine.
-This broadly covers the pharmaceutical industries' hands in birth control, recreational drugs, antidiabetics, painkillers, and agriculture.
+This broadly covers the pharmaceutical industries' hands in *birth control, recreational drugs, antidiabetics, painkillers, and agriculture*.
+I will do my best not to assign malice where ineptitude may serve as a better explanation, but it is difficult not to be cynical.

 ### Primodos and Thalidomide